christophsjones/personal-website/index.md

 Most of my work has studied average-case (a.k.a random/statistical) inputs.
 You can read more in my [PhD thesis](/assets/papers/phd-thesis.pdf).

-**Update:** my new work with Lucas Pesenti on [Diagram Analysis of Iterative Algorithms](/assets/papers/diagram-analysis.pdf) is out, in which we connect major ideas between Sum-of-Squares algorithms and statistical physics.
-I recommend checking it out!
+**Update:** my new work with Lucas Pesenti on [Diagram Analysis of Iterative Algorithms](/assets/papers/diagram-analysis.pdf) is out, in which we connect ideas between Sum-of-Squares algorithms and statistical physics.
+Check it out!

 ## Research